 - Rotate toys.
 Instead of letting your little one drag out every toy they have, limit their play to a bin of current favorite things.
 When they are through encourage them to put the toys away in the bin and make it a daily chore.

 - Let it go.
 At the end of the day what really matters isn’t how clean your floors are or how spotless your kitchen is.
 They are only little for a little while, make the most of your time and don’t stress over the mess.

 - Get a maid!
-There are cleaning services Seattle that will clean your house for you and it won't cost you loads of money to get them either!
+There are house cleaning pros that will clean your house for you and it won't cost you loads of money to get them either!
 It's a great way to reduce stress in your life because it's one less thing to worry about.

 What cleaning hacks do you use to keep your home in order?
 Share your tips on our Facebook page or in the comments below.

 Pin This for Later -Keeping a Clean House

 Follow me on Pinterest for more Mom Hacks